XDpartypooper/TeamSprintProject/README.md

 small bug fixes - Roy 20/10/22

-windows now appear in middle of screen  - Roy 21/10/22
+windows now appear in middle of screen restructing of User and Userprofile classes - Roy 21/10/22